Scotland’s Biggest Collection Of Prehistoric Pottery Has Just Been Discovered Near Clackmannan

 — Eric G. E. Zuelow (@EZuelow) September 13, 2018

-Archaeologists have found evidence to suggest that this site in Scotland would have had settlers living on it during the Neolithic and Bronze Ages, and a survey of the area shows there to have have been six roundhouses at one point nearby.
+Archaeologists have found evidence to suggest that this site in Scotland would have had settlers living on it during the Neolithic and Bronze Ages, and a survey of the area indicates possibly six roundhouses at one point nearby.

 The vast majority of the prehistoric pottery that was excavated was from the Middle Neolithic era and is known as “Impressed Ware.”
 With these pieces believed to date all the way back to 3,300 BC, this “Impressed Ware” collection of prehistoric pottery is the largest that has ever been detected anywhere in Scotland.